TPM Writer’s Guidelines

-Travel Post Monthly posts articles with sound travel advice, that help TPM readers learn about a destination and save time, money, and stress when traveling.
+Travel Post Monthly publishes articles with sound travel advice, that help TPM readers learn about a destination and save time, money, and stress when traveling.

 We like short (800—1200 words), engaging stories about global destinations.
-TPM feature articles tell readers what makes a place unique.
-Destination articles include how-2 information travelers need to follow in a writer’s footsteps or create their own journey.
+TPM articles show readers what makes a place unique.
+Destination articles include information travelers need to follow in a writer’s footsteps or create their own journey.